zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    starting at the beginning of the string until first mismatch.

-   :str: The string to strip characters from.
+   :param str: The string to strip characters from.

-   :chars: A string consisting of the characters to be removed.
+   :param chars: A string consisting of the characters to be removed.
           Defaults to all whitespace characters.